HEASARC/heasarc-tutorials/index.md

 **Contact** - [HEASARC Helpdesk](https://heasarc.gsfc.nasa.gov/cgi-bin/Feedback) with questions, problems, and suggestions.

-**Issues** - We encourage users to open issues in this repository, both with problems and ideas for improvements.
+**Issues** - We encourage users to open issues in this repository ([github.com/HEASARC/heasarc-tutorials](github.com/HEASARC/heasarc-tutorials)), both with problems and ideas for improvements.

 ## Other related tutorial sets